Marmaris: Hidden gem in Little India serving amazing & affordable shawarmas

 All of these were generously slathered, covering every bit of the chicken and elevating the dish.
 I love garlic-mayo, so my highlight was the combo of creamy sauce with spicy chicken.
 The bread was slightly soggy at the edges but surprisingly quite stiff otherwise, given the number of sauces inside.

-I then moved on to one of the most favourite dishes in Indian cuisine— Chicken Biryani.
+I then moved on to one of my favourite dishes in Indian cuisine— Chicken Biryani.
 The masala was at the bottom of the bowl, so I had to mix it well to coat the rice evenly.
 It came with a hard-boiled egg, several chicken pieces and also a side of curry and raita (curd with cucumber, mint and onions).

 The chicken was succulent and soft.
 I couldn’t stop stuffing myself with the well-cooked rice, egg, and chicken chunks.
 I had ordered the amount recommended for one person and it was more than enough to fill me up on a hungry afternoon.